elibroftw/blog.elijahlopez.ca/content/posts/university/bu-423-options-futures-swaps.md

 - Delta = change in option price with relation to underlying
 - Vega or Lambda: change in option price with relation to underlying implied volatility
+  - if volatility goes up and price of underlying stays the same, both the put and call options go up in price
 - Theta: change in option price with relation to time
+  - If gamma and delta are 0, then the portfolio is risk-neutral and should be appreciating at the risk-free rate
 - Rho: change in option price with relation to interest rate
 - Gamma: Change in option's **delta** in relation to stock price change (2nd derivative)
+  - Positive for long puts and calls since if price goes up, delta will go up for call obviously, but also up for put since less short is needed in underlying

 ### Stop-Loss Strategy